slimlime/exploratory/README.md

 ## Disassembler

 Maybe it will be useful.
+Print it on fan-fold for the full effect.

 ~~~~